theoweiss/openhab-tinkerforge-configuration-examples/doc/Tinkerforge-Binding.md

 * acceleration: the acceleration

 ##### TinkerForge Action
-The new openHAB action [TinkerforgeAction](#tinkerforge-actions) comes up with the action tfServoSetposition. tfServoSetposition(uid, num, position, velocity, acceleration) can be used to control the servo.
+The openHAB action [TinkerforgeAction](#tinkerforge-actions) comes up with the action tfServoSetposition. tfServoSetposition(uid, num, position, velocity, acceleration) can be used to control the servo.

 ###### Example